Per Albin Hansson: World War II

-Death and political legacy
+Political legacy

 Following the surrender of Germany, Hansson wanted to maintain a Social Democratic-led coalition government of all non-Communist parties.
 However, he failed to achieve this as a result of strong opposition within his own party which favoured a radical reformist agenda following the war.
 Hansson reluctantly agreed to a single-party government.
 He had abandoned his early revolutionary and strictly anti-militarist views in favor of social corporatism, class collaboration and a reformist agenda involving few nationalizations but stable armed forces in order to secure neutrality.

 In January 1946, Hansson's government controversially agreed to extradite soldiers from the Baltic states that had been conscripted into the German armed forces and sought refuge in Sweden to the USSR, despite widespread protests and opposition from the Swedish public and the King.
 The government of Sweden formally apologized for this in 2011.

-He died from a heart attack in Stockholm on 6 October 1946 while stepping off a tram at the Ålstens Gård station.
-He was succeeded as party chairman and prime minister by Minister of Education Tage Erlander, who held both offices concurrently until 1969, completing most of Hansson's legacy.
-Per Albin Hansson, seen often as the most successful prime minister in Swedish history.
-He is interred in Norra Begravningsplatsen in Stockholm.
+Personal life

+Per Albin Hansson lived with Sigrid Vestdahl (1886–1973) from 1906 to 1918 and again from 1926.
+She was the daughter of the machine worker Anders Peter Vestdahl and Sofia Friberg.

+He was married from 18 November 1918 to 17 March 1926 in Mary Magdalene Parish, Stockholm, to Anna Elisabeth (Lisa) Fryckberg (born 27 February 1889 in Jacob Parish, Stockholm; died 16 July 1969 in Katarina Parish, Stockholm), who had previously been married to the journalist Einar Norlén.
+They had two children: Elsa Brita Marcussen (1919–2006) and Karin Oscarsson (1921-2016).

+He fathered two children with Sigrid Vestdahl; Anna Lisa Berkling (1908–1987) and Per Gunnar Vestdahl (1914–1924).
+He continued his relationship with Vestdahl after his marriage to Fryckberg.
+He lived with and supported both families financially.
+This was most likely known to the press, but little was written about it.
+It appears both women were aware of the situation.